craobhruadh/Easy21/Readme.md

 Instructions:
 1. Run `pip install .` in the same directory as the `setup.py` file.

-See the `run_RL_algos.ipynb` for sample usage.
+See the `demo_environment.ipynb` for sample usage.
 Note that this environment was built and tested with Python 3.10 and numpy.

+`MonteCarloControl.ipynb` demos what happens when Monte Carlo Control is run